masukomi/changelog_manager/README.md

 non-geeks consuming the changelog.
 Sometimes, we just want to fix typos.

 If you see a changelog entry that needs adjusting
 1. Find the appropriate file in `.changelog_entries`
 	* If there's a ticken number grep for it.
 	* If not, just grep for a short bit of the changlog entry
 	* `grep "some text" .changelog_entries/*`
 2. Open the file in your favorite text editor, and edit it.
 	* Must remain valid JSON.
+	* Yes, we can, and should [make this easier](https://github.com/masukomi/changelog_manager/issues/18).
 3. Add and Commit the changes to git.

 It doesn't matter that the entry was created with an old commit.